ebzzry/ebzzry.github.io/en/fkd/ugarit.md

     > help

-Taking hints from the help usage, you’ll extract a directory, that was part of the snapshot earlier.
-Let’s say that the original path of that directory was `pictures/holiday`.
+Taking hints from the help usage, you’ll extract a directory that was part of the snapshot earlier.
+Let’s say that the original path of that directory was `pictures/holiday/`.
 So, to extract the directory `holiday/` to the current directory, run:

 ```